How Do Students Enter the Program?

 new opportunities, and acting as friends and mentors to

 new students in the program.
-Many also pursue our Interdisciplinary Minor
+Many also pursue the optional Interdisciplinary Minor in Urban Poverty Studies.

 Will I be able to study abroad?